 The standards across drinking while expecting appear to alter every few years or so.
 Throughout the 50s and 60s, it was completely reasonable for expecting ladies to drink.
 Oh, and smoke cigarettes, for that matter.
 As a matter of fact, in the 60s, a few physicians even recommended drinking to prevent early labor.

 In the 70s, the social mindset regarding drinking during pregnancy swayed to the opposite side of the coin.
 When scientists figured out that drinking might result in aberrations in embryos.

-In 73, medical professionals formulated the phrase “fetal alcohol syndrome” to define a mix of characteristics typical to infants born to alcoholic moms.
+In 73, medical professionals formulated the phrase “fetal alcohol syndrome”.
+This was used to define a mix of characteristics typical to infants born to alcoholic moms.
 Incorporating reduced birth weight, sluggish development, small-sized eyeballs, cleft palates, and serious intellectual impairments.